Irbisovich/winrpg/README.md

 # winrpg
-WinRPG is an engine with CLI, based on Python as a module in a single file.
+WinRPG is an simple as a rock engine with CLI, based on Python as a module in a single file.

 ## Why WinRPG uses BSD License?
 Colorama uses BSD license, and so this project as well.